 How to Respond When Your Heat Fails in Katy

-If your heating system stops working during cold weather, your first priority is protecting household members from the cold while waiting for your technician to arrive.
+If your heating system stops working during cold weather, your first priority is protecting household members while waiting for your technician to arrive.
 Gather everyone into a single interior room and close off the rest of the house — body heat and any supplemental heaters will warm a smaller space more effectively.
 Never use gas stoves, outdoor grills, or generators indoors as heat sources, as these create carbon monoxide hazards that are more dangerous than the cold.
 If you have electric space heaters, use them carefully and away from flammable materials.
 If outdoor temperatures are extreme and you have vulnerable occupants, a hotel, warming shelter, or relative’s home may be the safer option while repairs are underway.

 Schedule Emergency Heating Repair in Katy, TX